Frequently Asked Questions (FAQ) during the Coronavirus Pandemic

 3. If I get Pandemic Unemployment benefits, will it impact my CalFresh case?

-2. Pandemic Unemployment Assistance (PUA) – provides benefits to individuals who normally do not qualify for regular unemployment benefits, i.e. businesses and self-employment
+Pandemic Unemployment Assistance (PUA) – provides benefits to individuals who normally do not qualify for regular unemployment benefits, i.e. businesses, self-employment, and independent contractors.

 7. What if my household already receives the maximum allotment, will I receive additional CalFresh benefits?